nickvidal/mailsheet/README.md

 >
 > Thanks,

+- Pasted as plain text.
+- From the Menu:
 - Save the document as "*Test (T2)*".
 - MailSheet provides mail merge functionality for `{{First Name}}`, `{{Last Name}}`, and `{{Lead}}`.